It Travel Tips Quick Links

 - Batia: Excellent for general game viewing.
 It is popular for the plains game to drink at this waterhole.

 - Charitsaub: This is one of the three watering places halfway between Okaukuejo and Halali (the others are Salvadora and Sueda).
 For most of the time it is dry.

-- Chudob: Fed by an artesian fountain, it is a floating reed island, a phenomenon associated with this sort of fountain.
+- Chudob: Artesian fountain, it is a floating reed island, a phenomenon associated with this sort of fountain.
 It is one of the few places where eland congregate.
 Apart from eland, black-faced impala and warthog also come to drink.
 Giraffe also gathers here, probably one of the best places at which to photograph them.

 - Gaseb: Usually dry, but a fairly good place to see a rhino.

 - Gemsbokvlakte: Excellent for viewing the game in the dry season.
 The best part of the day for photography is in the afternoon.
 This water hole attracts a large variety of animals including lion and elephants.

 - Goas: This is an excellent waterhole.
 It attracts vast numbers of animals, particularly in the dry season.
 Black-faced impala, blue wildebeest, lion, elephant and hundreds of zebra come here to drink.
 Birds of prey are also often seen.

 - Great Okevi: Like Klein Okevi, situated due south, it is fed by a water level fountain.
 Kudu, zebra and elephant can often be seen, as well as predators, such as cheetah and leopard.